Afonsojmr/raspi_customizable_streamdeck/README.md

 Open the notepad and write "python " then open file explorer and drag your "pc_receive" file onto cmd, paste the path to notepad and save as "connect.bat" (you can choose any name as long as it is a .bat file, so "code.bat" would work, but "code.bat.txt" wouldnt, since its a txt(text) file, not a .bat file).

+To control your shelly module just open the "screen.py" file and put your shelly's ip and set "shelly_on" to True.
+(Note: i used a shelly plug s, compatibility with other shelly modules is not verified).

 If you have any problem with the libraries, just go to the terminal (cmd for windows) and write "pip install" followed by the library name (pip3 for python3)

 It should be up and running now!
 Execute the "screen.py" file/code on the pi, by clicking on it or on the terminal.
 To connect to the pc, just click on "conect" and execute the .bat file on your pc.